GNet2025/GNet/README.md

 ```

 ### 3. Training the GNet
-Run the notebook `Step1_GNet_Training.ipynb` to train the GNet model.
+Run the notebook `Quick Demo/Step1_GNet_Training.ipynb` to train the GNet model on MNIST.
 This will save the trained parameters to disk.

+### 4. Inference with EHDGNet
+Run the notebook `Quick Demo/Step2_EHDGNet.ipynb` to to do the inference using the Embedded High-Dimensional GNet.